 If a water margin is in a bathing water catchment, livestock should be excluded during the bathing water season (1 May to 15 September).

 This is a very effective measure in protecting bathing waters.
-In some catchments an earlier end to the stock exclusion period (15 August) is set.
+Water margins that are not in bathing water catchments have an earlier end to the stock exclusion period (15 August) set.